digitranslab/jumpstart/docs/versioned_docs/version-2.12.0/app-builder/left-sidebar.md

 ## Inspector

-The Inspector can be used to inspect the data of the **queries**, properties and values of the **components** that are there on the canvas, ToolJet's global variables and the variables that have been set by the user.
+The Inspector can be used to inspect the data of the **queries**, properties and values of the **components** that are there on the canvas, JumpStart's global variables and the variables that have been set by the user.

 Check the detailed guide on **[using Inspector](/docs/how-to/use-inspector)**.